Translation – The Son

 [Daniel Alarcón]: José Carlos Aguero’s mother is named Silvia.
 Silvia Solórzano.

-José Carlos Aguero: My mom was really small.
-She was about one meter fifty (4’9”), I don’t know, 1 meter fifty-two.
+[José Carlos Aguero]: My mom was really small.
+She was about one meter fifty (4’9”), I don’t know, one meter fifty-two.
 They called her “La Flaca”, the skinny lady.

 And Silvia liked music.
 Since she was a girl.
 José Carlos remembers that his mother sang about everything.
 Constantly.
 Ballads, boleros, waltzes, criollo music, folk songs, protest songs.
 While he told me this, José Carlos was playing Johnny Pacheco in the background.

-José Carlos Aguero: “Mom, play this one” we would say to her.
+[José Carlos]: “Mom, play this one,” we would say to her.
 And she sang the songs, and her repertoire was huge.
 And her voice was… Maybe it’s not my place to say, but I think she has one of the most beautiful contraltos voices I have ever heard.
 Very clear, strong and projected.
 Beautiful.

 And that’s how it was.
 She never became a singer.
 And she ended up on a beach in Lima, years later, killed by three gunshots.

-Welcome to Radio Ambulante I’m Daniel Alarcón.
-Today we have Silvia Solórzano’s story; the story of a mother and son, of a war and an ideology, of a country and a family that was falling apart.
+Today we have the story of Silvia Solórzano; the story of a mother and her son, of a war, and an ideology, of a country and a family that was falling apart.

 The first is Silvia, of course: Silvia Solórzano, José Carlos’ mother.
 From Lima, a bit of a hippie.
 In the early seventies she was twenty years old and was studying to be a secretary –and she followed her uncle’s advice.
 And soon as she graduated she got a job as a secretary for the high command of the Communist Party.
 That was her way of supporting the cause.
 Every day she went to the Party offices in la Plaza Dos de Mayo in downtown Lima.